bachelor-2014/report/v2/software.md

 ##From Splotbot to EvoBot
 The software for controlling EvoBot is rewritten entirely from scratch.
 This is due to some important factors.
-The electronics of the hardware setup has changed much, replacing the Arduino board with the BeagleBone Black, as we seek to make the robotic platform completely stand alone.
+The electronics of the hardware setup has changed a lot, replacing the Arduino board with the BeagleBone Black, as we seek to make the robotic platform completely stand alone.
 This means that the software core no longer runs on the personal computer of the user, but on the BeagleBone Black.
 As the board is limited in computational power, we wanted to use a lower